© Crown copyright 2019

 Houses in Multiple Occupation (HMOs)

-HMOs are usually properties in which unrelated people share facilities such as the kitchen or bathroom.
+HMOs are usually properties where 3 or more unrelated people share facilities such as a kitchen or bathroom.

-Large HMOs (more than 2 floors, and more than 4 people) need to be licensed.
-Check your landlord has done that.
-In large HMOs, landlords must by law give tenants a statement of the terms on which they live in the property.
+Some HMOs must be licensed.
+Check that your landlord has the correct licence.
+Landlords of licensed HMOs / houses must by law give tenants a statement of the terms on which they live in the property.

 Check the paperwork

-Agree an inventory (or check-in report) with your landlord and, as an extra safeguard, make sure that you take photos.
+Inventory.
+Agree an inventory (or check‑in report) with your landlord before you move in and, as an extra safeguard, make sure that you take photos.
 This will make things easier if there is a dispute about the deposit at the end of the tenancy.
 If you are happy with the inventory, sign it and keep a copy.
+From 1 June 2019, landlords/letting agents cannot charge certain fees – see the government’s guidance for more information.

 Code of practice.
-Check that whoever is managing the property is following a code of practice.
+Check whether whoever is managing the property is following a code of practice.

 The landlord must provide you with:

-A copy of this guide “How to rent: the checklist for renting in England” either via a link or as a printed copy.
+A copy of this guide ‘How to rent: the checklist for renting in England’ as a printed copy or, if you agree, via email as a PDF attachment.

 A gas safety certificate.
-The landlord must provide one each year, if there is a gas installation.
+The landlord must provide one at the start of the tenancy and within 28 days of each annual gas safety check, if there is a gas installation.

 Deposit paperwork.
-If you have provided a deposit, the landlord must protect it in a government approved scheme.
-Make sure you get the official information from the scheme, and that you understand how to get your money back at the end of the tenancy.
+If you have provided a deposit, the landlord must protect it in a government approved scheme within 30 days and provide you prescribed information about it.
+Make sure you get the official information from your landlord, and that you understand how to get your money back at the end of the tenancy.
 Keep this information safe as you will need it later.

 Pay the rent on time.
-If you don’t, you could lose your home because you have broken your tenancy agreement.
-If you have problems, Gov.uk has links to further advice.
+If your rent is more than 14 days late, you could be liable for a default fee.
+For more information, please read the government’s guidance for tenants on the Tenant Fees Act 2019.
+Further, you could lose your home because you have breached your tenancy agreement.
+If you have problems, GOV.UK has links to further advice.
+Check out these practical steps for paying your rent on time.

 Look after the property.
-But get your landlord’s permission before attempting repairs or decorating.
+Get your landlord’s permission before attempting repairs or decorating.
 It’s worth getting contents insurance to cover your possessions too, because the landlord’s insurance won’t cover your things.

 Not take in a lodger or sub-let without checking whether you need permission from your landlord.

-Regularly test your smoke alarms and carbon monoxide detector – at least once a month.
+Regularly test your smoke alarms and carbon monoxide detectors – at least once a month.

 Report any need for repairs to your landlord.
 There will be a risk to your deposit if a minor repair turns into a major problem because you did not report it.